Race Report: Winning Cash at My Hometown Marathon

 Despite its name the Broomfield Trails Marathon is not what most people would consider a trail race.
 It takes place mostly on smooth, crushed gravel and paved multiuse paths.
 The total elevation gain is only about 1,000ft over the entire course:

 I did most of my long training runs on the course.
 On race day there was only one section — from Mile 20 to Mile 24 — that I had never run on before.
-I knew the most noticeable downhill and uphill were in the first 10 miles.
+I knew the most noticeable downhill and uphill were in the first 10 miles, making it both easier and slightly more risky to start out too fast.
 There is then a very nice gradual downhill from Mile 10 to Mile 20.
 The last 10k are gradually uphill (ugh).
 The course is a single loop, with the finish line right near the start line.

 My plan was to end up at the halfway point no later than 1:38:00, and then hold my average pace until Mile 20 (slightly downhill), then hang on for the last 10k.
 That’s pretty much how things worked out!